 Buying a new roll on lawn has never been easier when designing your yard.
-Some people buy from wholesalers like Bunnings or other gardening shops, while others decide to buy directly from a turf farm.
+Some people buy from wholesalers or other gardening shops, while others decide to buy directly from a turf farm.
 Turf farms are probably the best option if there is one near you, as they can deliver high quality, fresh-cut roll on lawn at an extremely affordable price.

 If you are lucky enough to live near a few different turf farms – which you probably will if you live in a big city – you will need to choose the best one to buy your grass from.
 Choosing a turf farm can be difficult, but it starts with choosing one who has a good reputation and who can deliver a high quality product on time and at an affordable price.

 Our top five tips for choosing a turf farm to buy lawn from include:

 The first thing to do is to compare the prices of turf from different farms.
 Some farms will be aiming for a more upper class market, which means that they might charge more for the same product.
 Others will deliver poor quality products, but probably won’t charge a whole lot.
 Decide on your budget, and then shop around a bit to decide who offers the best prices for the types of grass you need.

 A turf farm with a lot of experience and a decent reputation should always be your first stop when it comes to buying roll-on grass.
 A lot of turf farms try and sell off their second-grade products to direct buyers, so make sure that you read past customers reviews to see if they have tried to do this before.